GothenburgBitFactory/taskwarrior/docs/rfcs/request.md

 ## Auth Data

-Every request from the client SHALL contain \"auth\" information, which involves these header entries:
+Every request from the client SHALL contain "auth" information, which involves these header entries:

     org: <organization>
     user: <user>